frirasyidi/frirasyidi.github.io/_posts/2023-12-06-when-tested-enough.md

 This technique splits data into multiple valid and invalid partitions that are expected to be processed in the same way and makes a test case from the value in each of the partitions.
 It ensures that each condition is tested at least once.

-_Valid \_partitions_ should contain values that are accepted by the system, while _invalid values_ are rejected by the system.
+_Valid partitions_ should contain values that are accepted by the system, while _invalid partitions_ are values rejected by the system.

 The technique considers 100% coverage when all partitions are tested by at least one value from each partition.